ToastNumber/SSC-Email-Client/README.md

 uni: university of birmingham
 ```

 which would indicate that emails containing `lucky winner` or `x factor` would be flagged as `spam`, and emails containing `university of birmingham` would be flagged as `uni`.
-The user can choose whether to actively apply these flags by clciking the `Scan New Emails` check box.

 Naming Convention
 -----------------